Solving a Real-World Challenge: Our Case Study

 Model Re-Training at the Edge

-To ensure the AI models remain accurate and effective in detecting anomalies, they must be regularly updated with the latest data gathered from the vehicle.
-However, given the large volume of telemetry data generated, it’s impractical to continuously upload all of it over potentially unstable internet connections.
+To ensure the AI models remain accurate and effective in detecting anomalies, they must be regularly updated with the latest data gathered from the vehicle during its operational routes.
+However, given the large volume of telemetry data generated during the vehicle’s daily operations, it’s impractical to continuously upload all of it over potentially unstable internet connections.

-To overcome this challenge, the system takes advantage of charging sessions at EV charging stations to securely transmit the gathered data.
-This data is then used to retrain the AI models on a more powerful edge server outside the vehicle.
+To overcome this challenge, the system collects the new data every 10 minutes.
+This data is then used to retrain the AI models on a more powerful edge server at the plant.
 For the entire AI/ML lifecycle, we rely on Red Hat OpenShift AI (RHOAI), deployed on a Single Node OpenShift (SNO) instance.
-The workflow is fully automated: the new dataset triggers the retraining of the model, followed by model validation.
-If the updated model outperforms the existing one, it is automatically deployed back to the vehicle, ensuring improved performance and smarter battery monitoring on the road.
+The workflow is fully automated: a scheduled pipeline triggers the retraining of the models, followed by model validation.
+If the updated models outperform the existing ones, they are automatically deployed back to the vehicle, ensuring improved performance and smarter battery monitoring during plant operations.